Jhumpa Lahiri: Early life and education

-When Lahiri began kindergarten in Kingston, Rhode Island, her teacher decided to call her by her familiar name Jhumpa because it was easier to pronounce than her more formal given names.
-Lahiri recalled, "I always felt so embarrassed by my name....
-You feel like you're causing someone pain just by being who you are."
 Her ambivalence over her identity was the inspiration for the mixed feelings of Gogol, the protagonist of her novel The Namesake, over his own unusual name.
 In an editorial in Newsweek, Lahiri claims that she has "felt intense pressure to be two things, loyal to the old world and fluent in the new."
 Much of her experiences growing up as a child were marked by these two sides tugging away at one another.
 When she became an adult, she found that she was able to be part of these two dimensions without the embarrassment and struggle that she had when she was a child.
-Lahiri graduated from South Kingstown High School and received her B.A. in English literature from Barnard College of Columbia University in 1989.